7.0 General Employment Policies

 7.4.1 Benefits Communications

-7.4.2 Access to Health Services at the Medical Department
+7.4.2 Health Services Provided by MIT Medical

 7.4.3 Affiliate Health Program

 Certain visitors and affiliates of the Institute are required to participate in a health insurance program.
 The criteria for mandatory participation are that the individual is not eligible for MIT employee benefits, not paid by MIT funds, appointed for at least 50 percent of the normal full-time work schedule, and appointed for at least three months.
 The appointment titles subject to the mandatory health care program are visiting scientist, visiting engineer, visiting economist, visiting scholar, visiting research associate, research fellow, fellow, postdoctoral fellow, and visiting professor (including assistant and associate professor).
 See the affiliate plan webpage for more detail.

 7.4.4 Personal Assistance Program